While Madonna may have made the middle tooth gap famous, gaps in teeth can present a range of problems that could impact your dental health.

 However, gaps in teeth are not a purely cosmetic problem, and can have a more profound effect on your overall dental health.

-Secondly, as your bite starts to change you may favour one side of your mouth when chewing.
+Thirdly, as your bite starts to change you may favour one side of your mouth when chewing.
 This puts a lot more load on the favoured side of your mouth, and if you have heavily-filled teeth, this can actually cause your teeth to break.

 The good news is that there are several simple procedures available to close gaps in teeth and avoid these problems before they arise.